cosmos/interchain-security/docs/docs/adrs/adr-009-soft-opt-out.md

 A consumer param exists, known as `SoftOptOutThreshold`, which is a string decimal in the range of [0, 0.2], that determines the portion of validators which are allowed to opt out of validating that specific consumer.

-Every consumer beginblocker, a function is ran which determines the voting power s.t. any validator with greater than or equal to said voting power must validate that specific consumer.
-Any validator with less than said voting power may opt out of validating that consumer chain.
+In every consumer beginblocker, a function is ran which determines the so called  _smallest non opt-out voting power_.
+Validators with voting power greater than or equal to this value must validate the consumer chain, while validators below this value may opt out of validating the consumer chain.

-The voting power value described above is referred to in code as "smallest non opt out power".
-The value is recomputed every beginblocker in `UpdateSmallestNonOptOutPower()`.
+The smallest non opt-out voting power is recomputed every beginblocker in `UpdateSmallestNonOptOutPower()`.
 In a nutshell, the method obtains the total voting power of the consumer, iterates through the full valset (ordered power ascending) keeping track of a power sum, and when `powerSum / totalPower > SoftOptOutThreshold`, the `SmallestNonOptOutPower` is found and persisted.

 Then, whenever the `Slash()` interface is executed on the consumer, if the voting power of the relevant validator being slashed is less than `SmallestNonOptOutPower` for that block, the slash request is dropped and never sent to the provider.